Kaisa Matomäki

 Kaisa Sofia Matomäki (born April 30, 1985) is a Finnish mathematician specializing in number theory.
-Since September 2015, she has been working as an Academic Research Fellow in the Department of Mathematics and Statistics, University of Turku, Turku, Finland.
+Since April 2023, she is a full professor in the Department of Mathematics and Statistics, University of Turku, Turku, Finland.

 Her research includes results on the distribution of multiplicative functions over short intervals of numbers; for instance, she showed that the values of the Möbius function are evenly divided between +1 and −1 over short intervals.
-These results, in turn, were among the tools used by Terence Tao to prove the Erdős discrepancy problem.
+These results, in turn, were among the central tools used by Terence Tao to prove the Erdős discrepancy problem.

 Awards and honors

 Kaisa Matomäki, along with Maksym Radziwill of McGill University, Canada, was awarded the SASTRA Ramanujan Prize for 2016.
 The Prize was established in 2005 and is awarded annually for outstanding contributions by young mathematicians to areas influenced by Srinivasa Ramanujan.